oscargil/starwars_cli/README.md

 REQUEST_TIMEOUT=10
 ```

+### Notes
-**Note:** All environment variables have sensible defaults.
+- All environment variables have sensible defaults.
 The application will work even if no `.env` file is present.

 ---

 ## 4. Project Structure

+**Purpose:**
+Overview of the main directories and files in the project.

+### Directory Tree
 ```
 starwars_app/
   backend/         # FastAPI backend